IceMan1510/IceMan1510/README.md

 <h2>Hi there, I am Ankitsingh.
 A Full Stack Engineer by work, Computer Science Student and Runner By Passion 👋 </h2>

 - 🔭 I’m currently working on ...SvelteJS and NodeJS
-- 🌱 I’m currently learning ...PostgreSQL
+- 🌱 I’m currently learning ...TypeScript and D3.JS
 - 👯 I’m looking to collaborate on ...SvelteJS
 - 💬 Ask me about ...Anything
 - 😄 Pronouns: ...He/Him